fmerg/pymerkle/README.md

 # Update the tree by appending a new log
 tree.encrypt_log('logs/sample_log')

-# Generate consistency-proof for the tree before appending the log
+# Generate consistency-proof for the stage before appending the log
 q = tree.consistency_proof(old_tree_hash=top_hash, sublength=length)

 # Validate the above proof and generate receipt